niluwin/coursera-deep-learning-specialization/C3 - Structuring Machine Learning Projects/Notes/Readme.md

   - Train-dev error: 1.5%
   - Dev error: 10%
   - In this case we have something called *Data mismatch* problem.
+- Suppose we have a different situation:
+  - Human error: 0%
+  - Train error: 10%
+  - Train-dev error: 11%
+  - Dev error: 12%
+  - In this case we have something called *Avoidable bias* problem.
+- Suppose we have a different situation:
+  - Human error: 0%
+  - Train error: 10%
+  - Train-dev error: 11%
+  - Dev error: 20%
+  - In this case we have something called *Avoidable bias and Data mismatch* problem.
 - Conclusions:
   1. Human-level error (proxy for Bayes error)
   2. Train error